archivesunleashed/aut-docs/docs/Getting-Started.md

 ### OS X

 In OS X, we recommend just using [homebrew](http://brew.sh/).
 This is a package manager that can simplify everything.
+You will also need to download an updated JDK 8, which [you can find here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 In your terminal, type: